powsybl/pypowsybl/docs/user_guide/network.rst

 -----------------------------

-Pypowsybl gives you all the tools to create a network with voltage levels in node/breaker topology from scratch, or to modify an existing network.
+Pypowsybl gives you all the tools to create a network with voltage levels in node/breaker topology from scratch, or to modify an existing network in node/breaker topology.
 Let's see how it works by creating a network from scratch.
 First, you need to create an empty network:

 .. testcode::

     n = pp.network.create_empty()

 Then you can add substations on the network.
-Below, two substations are added, called S1 and S2.
+Below, two substations are added from a dataframe, called S1 and S2.

 .. testcode::